JustGoscha/justgoscha.github.io/_posts/2014-09-16-My-development-setup-with-Sublime.md

 - **[T3S][t3s]:**

-	TypeScript support and autocompletion, build tools etc tss and tsc needs to be installed first.
+	TypeScript support and autocompletion, build tools etc.
+	`tss` and `tsc` need to be installed first.
-	...sometimes extremely slow ( when referencing new files, but well it's still better than using Visual Studio, right? *\*just kidding\** )
+	...sometimes extremely slow ( when referencing new files, but well it's still better than using Visual Studio, right? *just kidding* )

 	<div class="gallery">
 		<figure class="full">